leehaesung/NodeRED/02_CodeFiles/12_SQLite/README.md

 ***
 ### How To Install

-* How to install SQLite3 for Ubuntu:
+* How to install SQLite3 for Raspberry Pi:
     ```
     sudo apt-get install sqlite3 libsqlite3-dev
     ```

-* How to Install sqlitebrowser for Ubunt:
+* How to Install sqlitebrowser for Raspberry Pi:
     ```
     sudo apt-get install sqlitebrowser
     ```